motigra/piconf/readme.md

-# PIConfig - Post Install Configuration
+# PIConf - Post Install Configuration

 ___
 **This project is a WIP and has known issues.
 Sorry!**